-Supervision related to public procurement, competition and government support
+Supervision related to public procurement, competition and state aid

 Public procurement includes the procurement of goods, services and construction projects carried out by the central government, wellbeing services counties, municipalities, unincorporated state enterprises and other procurement units determined in procurement legislation outside their organisation.
 Public procurement must comply with national procurement laws and the EU’s procurement directives.

-The Chancellor of Justice monitors compliance with the regulation concerning public procurement, competition and government support from the perspective of the general legal prerequisites of the activities.
+The Chancellor of Justice monitors compliance with the regulation concerning public procurement, competition and state aid from the perspective of the general legal prerequisites of the activities.
 This supervision aims to prevent recurrent negligence in complying with regulations and other systemic errors.
-The appropriate practices, overall implementation of competition and uniform government support together with the EU's legal order form an interlinked whole.
+The appropriate practices, overall implementation of competition and uniform state aid together with the EU's legal order form an interlinked whole.
 In practice, the related supervision of legality may concern the preparation of general public administration policies, plans and budgets or the drafting of statutes in the operation of the Government.